Soviet–Japanese Joint Declaration of 1956

-The Soviet Union did not sign the Treaty of Peace with Japan in 1951.
-On October 19, 1956, Japan and the Soviet Union signed a Joint Declaration providing for the end of the state of war and for the restoration of diplomatic relations between both countries.
+The Soviet Union did not sign the 1951 Treaty of Peace with Japan, which had re-established peaceful relations between most other Allied Powers and Japan.
+On 19 October 1956, Japan and the Soviet Union signed a Joint Declaration providing for the end of the state of war and for the restoration of diplomatic relations between both countries.
 They also agreed to continue negotiations for a peace treaty.
 In addition, the Soviet Union pledged to support Japan for UN membership and to waive all World War II reparations claims.
 The joint declaration was accompanied by a trade protocol, which granted reciprocal most favored nation status and provided for the development of trade.
 Japan derived few apparent gains from the normalization of diplomatic relations.
 The second half of the 1950s saw an increase in cultural exchanges.